Stan2by/Win10/README.md

 1. Follow the installation instruction.
 1. Once installed, run *Mast.App* from the *Start Menu*.

 > #### If this is the first time you try to install the application, you might encounter error 0x800B0109 similar to the picture below.
-See Troubleshooting error 0x800B0109 for the solution.
+See [Troubleshooting Error 0x800B0109](#1-error-0x800b0109) for the solution.
 > ![Error 0x800B0109](http://i.imgur.com/RxNZd51.png)

 ## Troubleshooting